daos-stack/daos/docs/admin/deployment.md

 more NVMe storage tiers.
 All hardware components specified in an engine config section should be bound to the same NUMA node (PMem bdev, SSDs and host fabric interface).

-- `--scm-only` request that a config without NVMe should be generated.
+- `--scm-only` requests that a config without NVMe should be generated.
 This flag will override the command's normal behavior and should be used only in circumstances where NVMe SSDs are unavailable or not balanced across NUMA nodes and multiple engines are required per host.
 Note that DAOS performance will be suboptimal without NVMe SSDs.